 M.S. in Systems Engineering

 The Master of Science (M.S.) is a graduate degree for those who desire not only to acquire fundamental knowledge but also to contribute to the advancement of knowledge through independent, original research.
+It provides a springboard for careers as an academician, as a researcher, as a consultant or in management/leadership within a university, institute, industry, or government setting.

-• Coursework to gain fundamental and advanced knowledge
+• Coursework to gain fundamental and advanced knowledge.

-• Research conducted in a collaborative environment leading to a thesis and scholarly papers
+• Research conducted in a collaborative environment leading to a thesis and scholarly papers.

-• Engagement in UVA’s intellectual life
+• Engagement in UVA’s intellectual life.

 Admissions Criteria